 - Nanaimo (Duke Point) to Departure Bay (Tsawwassen)

-I’m not trying to be dramatic, but not being able to travel because of Covid makes me feel like a beached baby (being generous) whale.
-Gaining 200 pounds each day, unable to properly breathe (seriously though, I have medical problems), thrashing around not knowing what is left or what is up.
+I’m not trying to be dramatic, but not being able to travel because of Covid makes me feel like a beached baby (I’m being generous) whale.
+Gaining 200 pounds each day, unable to properly breathe (seriously though, I have medical problems), and thrashing around not knowing what is left or what is up.
 That’s me.